• Home

 Jump to Recipe Jump to Video

 This Snickerdoodle Cake is a cinnamon lover’s dream come true.
-It has two layers of soft cinnamon cake with cinnamon sugar swirls, filled with a cinnamon brown sugar buttercream and broken up vegan snickerdoodle cookies!
-Best yet, this cake is gluten free, nut free, eggless and can easily be vegan!
+It has two layers of soft cinnamon cake with cinnamon sugar swirls, filled with a cinnamon brown sugar buttercream and broken up snickerdoodle cookies!
+This cake is so simple to make, no mixer is need to make the batter!
+Best yet, this cake is gluten free, nut free, eggless and can easily be dairy free (vegan)!

 Jump to: